You may be entitled to receive income support while you are unable to work or are on a rehabilitation program. This is known as incapacity payments.

 - Get a medical certificate from your medical provider.

-- Open the Time Off Work Online Claim form.
+- Open the Claim for Time Off Work Online form.

 - Enter your claim details and personal information and click Next to login.